 Let's practice this.
 Take this list of animals, and follow the exercises where I tell you to write down what animal you get for that ordinal or cardinal number.
 Remember if I say "first," "second," etc. then I'm using ordinal, so subtract 1.
 If I give you cardinal (0, 1, 2), then use it directly.

 animals = ['bear', 'python', 'peacock', 'kangaroo', 'whale', 'platypus']

-For each of these, write out a full sentence of the form: "The 1st animal is at 0 and is a bear."
-Then say it backwards, "The animal at 0 is the 1st animal and is a bear."
+For each of these, write out a full sentence of the form: "The first (1st) animal is at 0 and is a bear."
+Then say it backward, "The animal at 0 is the 1st animal and is a bear."